8 minute read

 - 192.168.50.219:2056

-as you noticed, we’re using the netFlow format and using also the port of NetFlowLegacy 2056 as shown in the documentation.
+As you may have noticed, we’re using the netFlow format and also the NetFlowLegacy port 2056 as shown in the documentation.

 $ kubectl patch network.operator cluster --type merge -p "$(cat networkflow.yaml)"